 The Blue Ridge Mountains surrounding my home with their ever changing moods continually inspire me as a weaver.
 My intention is to create peaceful places, microcosms one may enter for replenishment.
 To me, weaving is much like painting, with my yarns my colors and my needles my brushes.

 As a colorist, I seek to express the ever-changing nuances of light and color through subtly blending fibers, color tones and textures.
 Harmonious use of color, line and texture communicate the beauty, balance and sensuousness I experience in nature.

 Mostly by commission, I create predominantly weft faced tapestries, adding hand embroidered overlay for detail and/or texture.
 I utilize a wide variety of textures and fibers in my weaving.
 My images, predominantly pictorial are often inspired by photos of client’s views.

 Sandy Adair’s Biography

-Originally, a mountain family endeavor, my Mother and youngest daughter Erin assisted me early on.
-My Mother, a great inspiration and help to me, has since passed away and Erin is now a designer in NY.
+Originally, a mountain family endeavor, my mother and youngest daughter Erin assisted me early on.
+My mother, a great inspiration and help to me, has since passed away and Erin is now a designer in New York.